TnioA/hometask-be-template-master/README.md

 ]
 ```

+## UnitTest Coverage Check

+1. To start coverage Check just run the command below `npm test`
+1. You should see all the information of unit tests and the coverage result at the console

 ## Test The API

 - To realize tests at the APIs, there is a Postman collection with information to integrate with the all endpoints